Hurd-Jon/CucumberFramework/README.md

 Please note that this will run the feature in the chrome browser as default.
 To run this test in firefox just pass the argument
 `-p firefox`  e.g. `cucumber -p firefox`

-## Feedback
-I would be more than happy to recieve feedback, please email me at: jonathan.chrisp@gmail.com.